Down-ballot drop-off isn't a sign of civic laziness. It's an entirely rational response to an underperforming and irrational civic system.

 It happens in the booth, usually somewhere between the school board race and the water district commissioner.
-You stare at two names you've never heard of, for a job you couldn't fully explain, with no idea what either candidate actually stands for.
+You stare at two names you've never heard of, for a job you couldn't fully explain, with no idea what either person actually stands for.
 So you do what millions of Americans do every election cycle: you skip it.
 You leave it blank.
 You move on.

 And then, somewhere between folding your ballot and walking back out into the daylight, a quiet, uncomfortable thought settles in.